 (a) Character and integrity.

-(c) Present needs of the Board for particular experience or expertise and whether the candidate would satisfy those needs.
+(c) Satisfying the present needs of the Board for particular experience or expertise.

 (d) Relevant experience, including experience at the strategy/policy setting level, high level managerial experience in a complex organization, industry experience and familiarity with the products and processes used by the Company.